Contents

 Acquire Assets

 One of the most common ways a person acquires assets is by purchasing a home.
 You can also acquire assets by purchasing stocks or shares.
 Keep in mind, you can also invest in more than one property.
 If you owe less than what the assets are worth, these contribute to your net worth as well.
-Owning properties can also improve your income by creating a passive income stream for you.
+Owning properties can also increase your income by creating a passive income stream.

 Live Below Your Means